aeternity/aepp-sdk-js/README.md

 ## Building

-aepp-sdk is built using [Yarn](https://yarnpkg.com).
-In order to install yarn, check out the [install page](https://yarnpkg.com/en/docs/install).
-Please note that `apt-get install yarn` on Debian systems does not do what you want.

-In order to build a development version yourself, install all dependencies from `package.json` and issue the `build` command:
+aepp-sdk is built using [Yarn].
+In order to build a development version yourself, install all dependencies from `package.json` and issue the `build` command.

 ```
 yarn install